Data-Augmented Resolvent Analysis of Wall-Bounded High-Pressure Transcritical Flow: Results Discussion

-The filtered fields presented in Section~\ref{sec:scale_motions} are obtained via a data-driven decomposition of the full space–time turbulent dataset using targeted phase-speed windows.
-By applying spatio-temporal Fourier transforms, the data are selectively reconstructed in physical space to isolate coherent structures propagating at prescribed convective velocities ($c^+ = 1,5,10,15,20$), expressed in viscous units relative to the hot/top wall.
-This methodology is intended to extract dynamically relevant flow features consistent with resolvent-based predictions~\citep{Sharma2013-A,Saxton-Fox2017-A}, which are often obscured in conventional, unfiltered turbulence fields.
+The filtered fields presented in Section~\ref{sec:scale_motions} are obtained via a data-driven decomposition of the full space–time turbulent dataset using targeted phase-speed windows. \review{The width of the phase-speed window is implicitly defined through a physically motivated \textit{argmin} criterion, ensuring that the resulting structures correspond to the energetically dominant motions at each location.
+By avoiding the imposition of an arbitrary bandwidth, this approach allows the intrinsic scales of the flow to dictate the window's extent.} By applying spatio-temporal Fourier transforms, the data are selectively reconstructed in physical space to isolate coherent structures propagating at prescribed convective velocities ($c^+ = 1,5,10,15,20$), expressed in viscous units relative to the hot/top wall.
+This methodology is intended to \review{isolate flow features in prescribed wavenumber–frequency bands consistent with resolvent-based predictions, which are subsequently assessed for their energetic and dynamical relevance using modal decompositions}~\citep{Sharma2013-A,Saxton-Fox2017-A}, which are often obscured in conventional, unfiltered turbulence fields.
 Figure~\ref{fig:FFT_u} presents the streamwise velocity fluctuations reconstructed at each phase speed.
 The wall-normal axis is scaled in hot/top wall viscous units, referencing the thermodynamically active side of the channel; viz. nearest to the pseudo-boiling region.
 At the lowest phase speed, $c^+ = 1$, the filtered fields reveal near-wall, streak-like structures confined below the pseudo-boiling layer.
 These features emphasize the dominance of hot/top-wall thermodynamic effects in this regime.
 Structurally, they resemble the self-sustaining motions characteristic of the viscous sublayer and buffer region.
 However, here they are identified on the basis of propagation speed rather than spatial wavelength, enabling the detection of slow-moving modes that may arise from strong local thermodynamic forcing.
-Their tight confinement to the hot/top wall vicinity supports the presence of non-canonical, low-speed motions that are not typically observed in \textit{classical} incompressible wall-bounded turbulence~\citep{Alamo2006-A,Hutchins2007b-A}.
+Their tight confinement to the hot/top wall vicinity supports the presence of non-canonical, low-speed motions that are not typically observed in \review{classical} incompressible wall-bounded turbulence~\citep{Alamo2006-A,Hutchins2007b-A}.